 Regional variations also play a part in personal training prices, so research the market in your target location.

+How much does a personal trainer earn?
 What is a personal trainer salary like?

+How much you’ll earn can vary – generally, personal trainers earn £20-£100 an hour.
 Personal trainers earn by the hour on a per session basis.
-How much you’ll earn can vary – generally, personal trainers earn £20-£100 an hour.

 The higher end of this scale is likely to be for more experienced PTs who work with high profile clients, or if you offer small group training then you’re likely to charge a higher fee.